thanosz/openvpn-server/README.md

 How to use
 =====
-The container needs to run with **NET_ADMIN** capabilities on the the **host** network.
+The container needs to run with **NET_ADMIN** capability.
 It is best to use volumes so that the server certificates are not regenerated every time a new container is created.

     docker run -it -v openvpn_data:/etc/openvpn -p 1194:1194 --cap-add=NET_ADMIN thanosz/openvpn-server